Tree Pod Burials: An Innovative Concept, Not A Reality

 Reduction of Carbon Footprint

-The use of tree pods in burials also minimizes the carbon footprint of a single, conventional interment.
+The use of greener burial methods also minimizes the carbon footprint of a single, conventional interment.

 Manual Digging and Symbolic Participation

-Oftentimes when treepod burials are carried out with full-grown trees, natural cemeteries will opt for manually dug graves.
-Heavy machinery could accidentally damage the tree, and they belch tons of carbon into the atmosphere.
-Using shovels and hand-operated tools could also be a potential activity for family and friends to partake in, which could be a very cathartic and symbolic way to say goodbye, aiding in the grieving process.
+Oftentimes when green burials are carried out near existing trees or in natural cemeteries, graves are manually dug to protect surrounding root systems.
+Heavy machinery can damage the environment and release unnecessary carbon into the atmosphere.
+Using shovels and hand tools instead can also offer a meaningful opportunity for family and friends to participate—providing a cathartic, symbolic way to say goodbye and support the grieving process.

 Reimagining Land Use and Cultural Practices

-Another concern of the modern funeral industry that tree pod burials seek to address is the question of land use.
+Another concern of the modern funeral industry that green burials seek to address is the question of land use.

 Like in the introductory illustration, forests with trees marking the gravesites of loved ones give new life to cemetery grounds, which as a whole take up a large chunk of real estate just in the US alone.
-Creating green spaces for parks, permaculture efforts, and nature preserves, revisualizes and reinvents land that would otherwise be stagnant for a single purpose.
+Creating green spaces for parks, permaculture efforts, and nature preserves reinvents land that would otherwise remain dedicated to a single purpose.

-In Victorian England, one of their cultural pastimes was to stroll, picnic, and spend time with extant loved ones in city cemeteries and church graveyards.
+In Victorian England, one cultural pastime was to stroll, picnic, and spend time with extant loved ones in city cemeteries and church graveyards.
 This was seen as a healthy way to recognize and reflect on mortality and celebrate the short lives humans live.
-Forest cemeteries with tree pod burials could bring about a resurgence of this ethos, a weaving together of life and death.
+Forest cemeteries with green burials could bring about a resurgence of this ethos—a weaving together of life and death.

 Sunlight coming through a dense forest